-Does Communication Studies offer co-op, or a course providing hands-on experience?
+Does Communication & Media Studies offer co-op, or a course providing hands-on experience?

 Students earn course credit through a Field Experience course as placement students in an organization involved in communication policy development, information services or administration.
 Please contact us for further information.